hungptit/tools/docs/source2tests.md

 --
 * Build the source to test map using code coverage information

-    * Pros: Gives the best results.
+    * Pros: This high-order dependency analysis will definitely give us the best results.

     * Cons: Very expensive.